-Making matters worse, most of us already own a pretty decent camera in the form of a smartphone, and knowing when a dedicated camera provides a real benefit can be difficult to determine.
+Most of us already own a pretty decent camera in the form of a smartphone, and knowing when a dedicated camera provides an actual benefit over our phones can be difficult to determine.
 Prices for new cameras range from a couple hundred to a few thousand dollars, with numerous brands and models at each tier along the way.
-Do you need an expensive interchangeable lens model, or will a simple point and shoot be enough to outshine your phone?

-This guide is designed to get first-time camera buyers pointed in the right direction to answer such questions.
-As we’ll be referencing different sensor sizes, it’s a good idea to familiarize yourself with those first, or scroll down to the “megapixel myth” section below for a brief overview on why bigger sensors take bigger pictures.
+This guide is designed to get first-time camera buyers pointed in the right direction.
+As we’ll be referencing different sensor sizes, it’s a good idea to familiarize yourself with those first, or scroll to the megapixel myth section for an explainer on why bigger sensors take better pictures.

 These run a wide gamut.
-They can be compact pocket shooters that are affordable and easy to use, or advanced models with long zooms, large sensors, and full manual controls.
+They can be compact, affordable, and easy to use, or advanced models with long zooms, large sensors, and full manual controls.
 The one constant is a lens that can’t be removed from the camera.

-You’re probably aware that the point-and-shoot’s popularity has waned considerably as phone cameras have gotten so good.
+You’re probably aware that the point-and-shoot’s popularity has waned considerably as cameraphones have gotten so good.
 Basic point-and-shoot cameras are no longer attractive to the masses, and manufacturers have responded by shifting efforts into higher-end models.

 While some entry-level point-and-shoots can be found in the $100-$200 range, these typically won’t offer image quality that’s noticeably better than a modern smartphone.
 They will, however, offer features phones usually don’t have, like zoom lenses.

 For better quality, an advanced compact is the way to go.
 Look to cameras that use a 1-inch-type sensor, like Sony’s excellent RX100 series.
 These cameras start around $500 but can cost as much as $1,500 or so.
 With a sensor much larger than that in the typical point-and-shoot (or your phone), image quality takes a big step up.
 The downside is that a larger sensor makes everything else about the camera, from the body to the lens, also larger.
 The Sony RX100 remains impressively small, although you can find cameras of similar size with smaller sensors that pack in much more zoom.

 Note, though, that while superzooms look like beefy DSLRs, they still have the limited photo quality of a compact camera due to their small sensors.
 A few higher-end models, like the Sony RX10 series, have larger one-inch sensors.
 Image quality will likewise be better on such models, but they can’t match the ultimate zoom range of a small-sensor superzoom.

-Waterproof point-and-shoots are a niche subcategory built to handle a day at the beach or survive a drop in the pool.
-They tend to have inferior quality and much shorter zooms compared to other point-and-shoots, but they do offer peace of mind while snapping photos in places where you wouldn’t dream of bringing an expensive camera or smartphone.
-The Olympus Tough TG-5 and TG-6 are our favorite models.
+Ruggedized and waterproof point-and-shoots are a niche subcategory built to handle a day at the beach or survive a drop in the pool.
+They tend to have inferior image quality and much shorter zooms compared to other point-and-shoots, but they do offer peace of mind while snapping photos in places where you wouldn’t dream of bringing an expensive camera or smartphone.

 Read more about the best point-and-shoot cameras.